 Dickinson is the college-of-record, granting college credit for CET academic programs.
 In further support of this partnership, we offer a full-tuition scholarship annually—the Dickinson-CET Global Leaders Scholarship—to a student who has completed a CET program.

-We're very excited that the Centennial Conference will be back in action and our athletes will be competing this fall!
+We're very excited that the Centennial Conference is back in action and our athletes are competing this fall!